bluewagon/checkmarx-reviewer/README.md

 - **Source paths**: node `fileName` values are treated as repo-root-relative to the resolved repo root (`--repo-path`, or the temp dir a Bitbucket URL was cloned into).
 Files that don't resolve are reported (not fatal) and the affected nodes are sent to the agent marked as unavailable.
+Pipeline-triggered scans sometimes nest the checkout under extra directories in Checkmarx (e.g. `/something/sast/<repo>/...`) that a manual scan or local checkout doesn't have; set `--strip-path-prefix` (or `$CX_STRIP_PATH_PREFIX`) to that leading prefix and it's stripped from every result path before resolution.
+If a finding still has zero resolved nodes, a `WARN no source snippets resolved for finding` line is printed with the finding's raw file path — check that against `--repo-path`/`--strip-path-prefix`.
 - **Cost accounting** is per-agent: the `claude` CLI reports its own cost in its JSON envelope; the `anthropic` agent computes cost from token usage; `copilot` reports no cost, so `--cost-limit` has no effect when using it.